LandiMi2/carpentries-website-trial/index.md

 ## Description

-This is a trial website in creating a website using Jekyll-site, this is going to be awesome!
+This is a trial website in creating a website using Jekyll-site, facilitate by the carpentries.

 More details about the workshop [About page](about)